 On July 9, 2019, Hedgepath, LLC ("HPLLC"), a significant minority stockholder of the Company and an investment vehicle associated with the Company's former Executive Chairman, filed a civil action captioned Hedgepath, LLC v.
 Magrab, et al, Civil Action Number 2019-0529-JTL, in the Delaware Court of Chancery (the "Action") against the Company's directors and President and Chief Executive Officer, and a former director (collectively the "Individual Defendants").
-On September 27, 2019, the Individual Defendants and Mayne Pharma each filed a motion to dismiss the Action
+On September 27, 2019, the Individual Defendants and Mayne Pharma each filed a motion to dismiss the Action.

 On December 3, 2019, HPLLC filed the Verified Amended and Supplemental Complaint.
 In the Complaint in the Action, purportedly brought directly and derivatively on behalf of the Company, HPLLC alleges claims for breach of fiduciary duty, declaratory judgement, and dilution of stockholder equity, against the Individual Defendants and Mayne Pharma in connection with (i) the previously announced issuance of certain Company equity securities to Mayne Pharma on or about January 8, 2018, (ii) Mayne Pharma's alleged influence over the timing and conduct of the previous clinical trial of SUBA-Itraconazole for the treatment of BCCNS, and (iii) previously announced amendments to the Supply and License Agreement, as amended (presently memorialized at the Third Amended SLA), between the Company and Mayne Pharma and certain transactions contemplated thereby.
 The Complaint also alleges claims for breach of fiduciary duty and fraudulent misrepresentation in connection with allegedly false and misleading statements included in Company press releases and filings with the SEC.
 The Complaint seeks unspecified damages, equitable and other relief from the defendants.
-The Company's director and officer insurance has reimbursed all of the Company's legal costs to date from HPLLC's initial inquiry related to this matter.
 Legal costs associated directly with the Company as a nominal defendant will be payable by the Company until certain retention amounts are reached.
-Such costs have been nominal through March 31, 2020 and are included in general and administrative expenses for the current period.
+Such costs have been nominal through June 30, 2020 and are included in general and administrative expenses for the current period.